 Let Go of Shame and Guilt

 People suffering from obsessive compulsive disorder report an excess in feelings of shame and guilt associated with their struggle.
 Many OCD patients report that they equate their intrusive thoughts to actually having acted them out or bringing them on, — the phenomenon is known as ‘thought-action fusion’.
-For example, some patients may feel that merely thinking that they might have a tumour can increase their chances of actually developing one; or thinking about hurting their neighbour is equal to actually doing it, hence increasing guilt.
+For example, some patients may feel that merely thinking that they might have a tumor can increase their chances of actually developing one; or thinking about hurting their neighbor is equal to actually doing it, hence increasing guilt.

-One of the major steps to keep OCD from taking over your life is by regaining your sense of confidence in yourself by pushing out the negativity of shame and embarrassment out of your life.
+One of the major steps to keep OCD from taking over your life is by regaining your sense of confidence in yourself by pushing out the negativity of shame and embarrassment of your life.
 Hence, it is important to realize that your intrusive thoughts are just that: intrusive and unwelcome; and have nothing to do with your actions because they are out of your control.